[Created in Partnership with Lantern]

 At Lantern, we provide step by step guidance on navigating life before and after a death.
 You can complete a full end-of-life plan with Lantern or, consider your next steps using the outline below.
 So without further ado, here are six steps and key components to consider for a comprehensive end-of-life plan:

-Legal Matters.
+1. Legal Matters.
 Obviously!
 And lucky for you, you’re already on Trust & Will.
-If you haven’t already, get your legal documents done here.
+If you haven’t already, get your estate planning documents done.

-Possessions and Accounts.
-Ask anyone who’s lost someone and more often than not they will cite closing accounts and finding paperwork to be the most frustrating logistical challenge.
+5. Possessions and Accounts.
+Ask anyone who’s lost someone– more often than not, they will cite closing accounts and finding paperwork to be the most frustrating logistical challenge.
 Having your documents and passwords in one secure place will save hours of time and emotional labor during an already incredibly trying time.

 Liz Eddy is the co-founder and CEO of Lantern, your guide to life before and after a death.
 Previously she ran communications at Crisis Text Line.
 She’s also a proud board member of Experience Camps, a free summer camp for grieving kids.